falkenber9/CopyrightOverlay/README.md

 % on each page you wish to generate the overlay
 \PrintCopyrightOverlay
 ```
-Comment or clear the definitions, if their values are not known (yet), e.g. if the paper is accepted for presentation the DOI is not known.
+Comment or clear the definitions, if their values are not known (yet), e.g. if the paper is accepted for presentation the DOI may not known yet.
 The text of the conference note will change appropriately.

 The command ``\Bibtex{@inproceedings...}`` generates a PDF comment with the content of its argument in the upper right corner of the first page.
 This can be used to provide a BibTeX-Entry for your readers.
 However, special characters, line endings and tabs must be escaped properly: